santimirandarp/mlimg/README.md

 There are many ways to deal with images in python, a small introduction is under `1_images_start.py`.
 This is not part of the procedure, but it's worth to take a look.

 The next script to execute is `2_imgToH5.py`.
 This uses CV2 python image library, and writes features (images) and labels to a h5 file.

+## 3. ML model
+This was almost blindly copied from the ML course